 Scenario Journal is a thematic, curated publication.
 Each issue explores a topic from a range of perspectives and disciplinary positions.
-We are currently accepting submissions for Scenario 6: Migration and are not accepting new submissions at this time.
+We are currently working on the upcoming issue Scenario 6: Migration and are not accepting new submissions at this time.
 We will post the next call for submissions in Fall of 2017.

 - Design projects and photo essays should have a clear and focused text no longer than 1000 words, accompanied by 6-10 images.